l337quez/mongo/README.md

 <br/>

-**gte =** Mayor o igual que
+**gte =** Mayor o igual que.
+Ejemplo:

 ```js
 { createdAt:{$gte: new Date("2021-05-25T00:00:00Z") }
 ```
 $eq - equal - igual
 $lt - low than - menor que
 $lte - low than equal - menor o igual que
 $gt - greater than - mayor que
 $ne - not equal - distinto
 $in - in - dentro de
 $nin - not in - no dentro de